lfe/lfe/doc/src/lfe_guide.7.md

 We can have multiple export and import attributes within module declaration.
 The ``(export all)`` attribute is allowed together with other export attributes and overrides them.
-Other attributes which are not recognised by the compiler are allowed and are simply passed on to the module and can be accessed through ``module_info/0-1``.
+Other attributes which are not recognised by the compiler are allowed and are simply passed on to the module and can be accessed with the ``module_info/0-1`` functions.

 In the ``import`` attribute the ``(from mod (f1 2) ...)`` means that the call ``(f1 'everything 42)`` will be converted by the compiler to ``(mod:f1 'everything 42))`` while the ``(rename mod ((g2 2) m-g1) ...)`` means that the call ``(m-g1 'everything 42)`` will be converted to ``(mod:g1 'everything 42)``.
 The ``rename`` form can be used as compact way of indicating the imported function's module.
+Note that when importing a module

+* the compiler does no checking on that module at all
+* in the ``rename`` above the functions ``g1/2`` and ``g2/1`` aren't automatically imported, only the "renamed" functions.
-Note that we do not really see in the code that we are calling a function in another module.
+* we do not really see in the code that we are calling a function in another module

 In the ``module-alias`` attribute the ``(really-long-module-name rlmn)`` declaration means that the call ``(lrmn:foo 'everything 42)``